Dignity Health Sports Park: In film and TV

 The facility is frequently used to provide a stadium background in film, television and advertising.
 The complex was the site of tasks for the third season of the CBS reality competition Tough as Nails.
 The sports park was the site of the final task and finish line of 33rd season of The Amazing Race.

 Transportation

 Dignity Health Sports Park is located south of the Avalon Boulevard exit on California State Route 91.

 In 2017, the LA Galaxy launched a shuttle bus service operated by Long Beach Transit.
-With two routes connecting Dignity Health Sports Park with the Harbor Gateway Transit Center and Del Amo station of LA Metro Rail.
+With two routes connecting Dignity Health Sports Park with the Harbor Gateway Transit Center and Del Amo station on the Los Angeles Metro Rail's A Line.